fabiand/instanceTypes/README.md

 ### CX Characteristics

 Specific characteristics of this series are:
-- *Dedicated CPUs* - Physical cores are exclusively assigned to every vCPU in order to provide fixed and high compute guarantees to the workload
+- *Dedicated CPU performance* - Physical cores are exclusively assigned to every vCPU in order to provide fixed and high compute guarantees to the workload
 - *Isolated emulator threads* - Hypervisor emulator threads are isolated from the vCPUs in order to reduce emaulation related impact on the workload